razvanc7/NetworkAutomation3/modul08/doc_subprocess.md

----
-title: "Module8: Using the subprocess Module"
+# "Module8: Using the subprocess Module"
----

-# 1. Introduction
+## 1. Introduction

 The subprocess module in Python allows you to create and manage additional processes directly from Python code.
 It is a powerful tool